StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 Switching threshold must be calibrated against known white-level with sensor array in place on receiving screen.
 The appalling batch variability of photoresistors, (roughly 60% nominal resistance value at same light level), required select-on-test trim-pots for each sensor to set switching thresholds at the Schmitt inverter input.
-Kept surface mount components good and chunky (1206 and SOIC) for easier hand-assembly.
+Kept surface mount components good and chunky (1206 and SOIC) for easier hand-assembly.<br>
+This board is not needed with the phototransistor combi variant.

 * Target Interface board:
 ![Target-Interface-Board](https://github.com/StefanoGaivota/JellyLoad-Hardware/blob/main/JellyLoad_Target-Interface_V2-0/JellyLoad_Target-Interface_V2-0.jpg)